Mr. T and Tina: Episodes

 The first episode of season 2 of Welcome Back, Kotter, entitled "Career Day", introduced Morita as Mr. Taro Takahashi (Mr. T), a speaker at the school's Career Day who offered Gabe Kotter a job with a better salary.
 The series premiere of Mr. T and Tina aired two days after "Career Day".

 Davis and Carroll, the show's producers, also wrote the first episode aired, "Tina Really Truly Gets Fired".
 The episodes were shown out of production order, after network executives received negative feedback about the pilot episode, which was screened for television critics in June, prior to the series premiere.
 Although nine episodes were taped, only five were broadcast; the scripts for the nine episodes are held at the Television Script Archives of the Annenberg School for Communication at the University of Pennsylvania.
-The unaired ninth episode featured musician Rick Derringer as a guest star, playing a racist Vietnam War veteran who clashed with Mr. T. Fittingly, the last episode broadcast was entitled "I Thought He'd Never Leave".
+The unaired ninth episode featured musician Rick Derringer as a guest star, playing a racist Vietnam War veteran who clashed with Mr. T. The last episode broadcast was entitled "I Thought He'd Never Leave".